Judges are responsible for:

 - The Judges' Manual for 2021-2024 – a free pdf for US Sailing members

-- Guidelines for Video Conference Hearings – guidance from the US Sailing Judges Committee on Video Hearings
+- Guidelines for Online Hearings – guidance from the US Sailing Judges Committee on conducting online hearings

-- Standard Wording for PC Decisions – guidelines for ensuring conclusions are derived from facts found
+- Preferred Standard Wording for PC Decisions (v.
+2022.07.21) – guidelines for ensuring conclusions are derived from facts found